edgex-org/edgex-gitbook/api/sign.md

 # Signature Construction Guide

-This section provides detailed instructions for constructing signatures for various operations on the platform.
+This section provides detailed instructions for constructing signatures for various actions on the platform.
 Each operation has specific message formats and parameter requirements.

 ## Withdrawal Signature
 Used to authorize withdrawing assets from Layer 2 to an Ethereum address.